-The 3000 profiling floats deployed and maintained by the Argo project have provided a global-scale ocean observing system that samples the ocean at 10 day and 300 km scales to depths of 2000 m.
+In recent years the 3000 profiling floats deployed and maintained by the Argo project have provided a global-scale ocean observing system that samples the ocean at 10 day and 300 km scales to depths of 2000 m.
 Argo floats make observations of temperature and salinity as functions of pressure.
 In recent years dissolved oxygen and optical sensors capable of measuring chlorophyll and particulates have been added to some floats in the array.
 These measurements have shown that, in addition to Argo's utility in observing basic physical parameters, profiling floats are likely to become an important tool in observing biogeochemical parameters.
-Such work is in its infancy, as sensors for use on floats must be small and lightweight and consume minimal power.
+Such work is in its infancy, as sensors for use on floats must be small and lightweight, and consume minimal power.
 Several types of such sensors are now under development, and the use of profiling floats in biogeochemical studies in the ocean is likely to increase greatly in the coming years as this sensor technology matures.
 One parameter that is crucial to many biogeochemical studies is nitrate; measurements of dissolved nitrate in the ocean have long been made from shipboard platforms, and in recent years the MBARI group developed the ISUS technology as an optical measurement of nitrate.
 ISUS has been used in moored applications for several years, and in 2007 the MBARI and UW groups teamed up to deploy the first ISUS on a profiling float, which was deployed at the Hawaii Ocean Time Series (HOT) site.
 This float is now near the end of its second year of operation and has provided an outstanding record of the evolution of nutrients, dissolved oxygen, and temperature and salinity at the HOT site during this time.
-Results from this deployment have been submitted for publication (Johnson et al., 2009b).
-While the float is providing a wonderful dataset, the construction of such floats has proven to be quite difficult and pushed the technical capabilities of the MBARI and UW groups to near their limits.
-Based on this preliminary success, we are now in the process of modifying our design so that it could be made simple enough to be produced commercially, and that such instruments can be widely used in the oceanographic community.
-Our objectives in this study are to produce a simplified electronics package, a simplified internal fiber optics package, and a simplified external sensor so that such a float/nitrate sensor unit can be produced commercially and purchased and deployed by any user with basic technical skills and biogeochemical interests.
-The industrial partners Satlantic (sensors) and Webb (floats) have important expertise in such commercial ventures, and all members of the consortium are working towards transitioning the float/nitrate technology that is presently based in the academic community to a commercial setting where it can become more widely used.
+Results from this deployment will soon be submitted for publication.
+While the float is providing a wonderful dataset, the construction of the float was quite difficult and pushed the technical capabilities of the MBARI and UW groups to near their limits.
+Based on this preliminary success, we proposed and were funded by ONR (through NOPP) to modify our design so that it could be made simple enough to be produced commercially, so that such floats could be widely used in the oceanographic community.
+Our objectives in this study are to produce a simplified electronics package, a simplified internal fiber optics package, and a simplified external sensor so that such a float/nitrate sensor unit can be produced commercially and purchased and deployed by any user with basic technical skills and biogeochemical The industrial partners Satlantic (sensors) and Webb (floats) have important expertise in such commercial ventures, and all members of the consortium are working towards transitioning the float/nitrate technology that is presently based in the academic community to a commercial setting where it can become more widely used.